Powerball jumps to $550M after no winning tickets sold

 The $550 million prize refers to the annuity option, paid over 29 years.
 The cash prize would be almost $348 million.

-Lottery players also can vie for another giant prize, as the Mega Millions game's grand prize will be $418 million in Friday's drawing.
+Lottery players also can vie for another giant prize, as the Mega Millions game's grand prize will be $445 million in Friday's drawing.
+That's the 12th largest prize.